berneout/berneout-license-kit/components/PRS.md

     to make their contributions
     to the software
     freely available to others
-    at minimum risk to themself.
+    and minimize their legal risk
+    in doing so.